-The video tutorial refer about information and knowledge on the advanced techniques and technologies and the related gaps in the use of drones in marine environmental emergencies due to accidental release of oil or other chemicals.
+This technical guide refer about information and knowledge on the advanced techniques and technologies and the related gaps in the use of drones in marine environmental emergencies due to accidental release of oil or other chemicals.
+Moreover, the main scenarios in which drones can be used are described and the best setups are suggested to achieve the most effective results.